cve-search/git-vuln-finder/README.md

 - Thanks to [Jean-Louis Huynen](https://github.com/gallypette) for the discussions about the crypto vulnerability patterns.
 - Thanks to [Sebastien Tricaud](https://github.com/stricaud) for the discussions regarding native language, commit messages and external patterns.
+- Thanks to [Cedric Bonhomme](https://github.com/cedricbonhomme) to make git-vuln-finder a Python library, add tests and improve the overall installation process.

 # Contributing